JadaDev/JAI/README.md

 | **max_chars**     | Hard cap on visible characters in a single response.                          |
 | **system_prompt** | Custom system instructions for JAI in this channel (tone, persona, etc.).     |

-Changes take effect immediately and can be updated at any time by rerunning `/configure`.
+Changes take effect immediately and can be updated any time by rerunning `/configure`.

 ---

-## 🛡️ Permissions
+## 🛡️ Recommended Permissions
 - **Read / Send Messages** – Basic interaction
 - **Manage Messages** – Allows JAI to tidy up its own errors or system notices
-- **Manage Roles** – Required for automatic role assignment
+- **Manage Roles** – Enables automatic role assignment
-- **Embed Links & Attach Files** – Enables rich AI and music embeds
+- **Embed Links & Attach Files** – Permits rich AI and music embeds

 Grant only what your server needs; JAI will gracefully degrade if optional scopes are missing.